-Welcome to designing a Google Cloud infrastructure.
-I'm Guy Hummel, and I'll be showing you how to build an enterprise IT solution in Google platform.
+Welcome to “Designing a Google Cloud Infrastructure”.
+I’m Guy Hummel, and I’ll be showing you how to build an enterprise IT solution in Google Cloud Platform.

-To get the most from this course, unless you already have a lot of experience using Google Cloud, you should take the Google Cloud Platform Fundamentals and Systems Operations courses to get a solid understanding of the different components of Google Cloud.
-In this course, I'll be showing you how to use these building blocks to construct an enterprise class application architecture.
+To get the most from this series of videos, you should already have a good understanding of the fundamental components of Google Cloud Platform.
+I’ll be showing you how to use these building blocks to construct an enterprise-class application architecture.

-We're going to use a case study as an example of how to apply enterprise principles to a design.
-I'll start by explaining how you would take an organization's requirements, and translate them into the appropriate compute, storage, and network components in Google Cloud.
-I'll also show you how to make it a high availability design.
+We’re going to use a case study as an example of how to apply enterprise principles to a design.
+I’ll start by explaining how you would take an organization’s requirements and translate them into the appropriate compute, storage, and network components on GCP.
+I’ll also show you how to make it a high-availability design.

-Then I'll cover how to secure the environment, including how to authenticate and give permissions to people as well as to applications using service accounts, how to encrypt your data, and how to comply with a rigorous security standard like PCI DSS.
+Then I’ll cover how to secure the environment, including how to authenticate and give permissions to people as well as to applications, how to encrypt your data, and how to comply with a rigorous security standard like PCI DSS.

 Finally, we’ll wrap up with how to design a solution that can recover from disasters.